jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: 2 != 1

-  this makes the :ref:`assertion<AssertionError>` that was passing before now fail.
+  this makes the :ref:`assertion<what is an assertion?>` that was passing before now fail.
 I need a solution that can make the two tests pass

 * I make the :ref:`function<functions>` return the result of adding the two inputs